thesismsc4g-star/Cotton_Leaf_Disease_RAG_Assistant/README.md

 9. Which disease is more likely with poor soil drainage?
 10. Provide a short checklist for healthy leaf management.

-## Sample questions (Bangla)
-1. Alternaria leaf spot er cause o prevention ki?
-2. Bacterial blight er prothom symptom gulo ki?
-3. Fusarium wilt er jonne ki rokom crop rotation bhalo?
-4. Verticillium wilt e thanda temperature keno jhamela kore?
-5. Leaf spot er jonne fungicide kobe apply korbo?
-6. Field scouting keno important? koto din por por korbo?
-7. Overhead irrigation ki vabe bacterial blight baray?
-8. Cotton leaf disease prevent korte 5 ta actionable step dao.
-9. Soil drainage kharap hole kon disease beshi hoy?
-10. Healthy leaf management er short checklist dao.

 ## Notes
-- The chatbot answers in Bangla and uses only retrieved context.
+- The chatbot answers in English and uses only retrieved context.
 - If the answer is not in the context, it will say it does not know.

 ## Troubleshooting